cscart/docs/en/cscart_addons/addons/full-width_banner/index.rst

 Overview
 --------

-    Make your brand stand out with our **Full-Width Banner** add-on.
+    Make your brand stand out with our **Pro Banner** add-on.
 It allows you to show an eye-catching wide banner on any page of your store.
 It's an extra enhancement to your nice-looking website.
 It will definitely help you attract more customers and increase the click-through rates of your banners.

     Here’s how it looks on the **homepage**:

     .. fancybox:: img/Full-width_banner_001.jpg
-        :alt: Full-Width Banner.
+        :alt: Pro Banner.
 Homepage

     and a **category page**:

     .. fancybox:: img/Full-width_banner_010.jpg
-        :alt: Full-Width Banner.
+        :alt: Pro Banner.
 Category page

 ========
 Features